beanbaginc/diffx/docs/spec/encodings.rst

 5. :ref:`Diff sections <spec-changed-file-diff>` **do not** inherit their parent section's encoding, for compatibility with standard diff behavior.
-   Instead, diff content should always be treated as 8-bit binary data, unless an explicit :ref:`encoding option <spec-common-section-options-encoding>` is defined for the section.
+   Instead, diff content should always be treated as 8-bit binary data, unless an explicit :ref:`encoding option <spec-content-section-options-encoding>` is defined for the section.

 .. tip::